Orthodox Churches of Rostov-on-Don: Temple in honor of the icon of the Blessed Virgin Mary "Healer"

 The parish of the Russian Orthodox Church in Voenved area was founded in 1996 – at the height of the first Chechen war.
 Dozens of killed servicemen and wounded daily arrived in the district military clinical hospital.
 The head of the hospital decided to open a chapel for the burial service of the dead and something like a temple where the wounded soldiers could pray on the territory of the medical institution. ...Approximately at the same time the administration of the Oktyabrsky district allocated a plot of land for construction of the church opposite the military market.

 The leadership of the North Caucasian Railway donated a railway carriage that was converted to a temple and on August 9, 1997 the first Liturgy was served.

-The design and survey work was delayed due to the abundance of underground communications, which could not be avoided when laying a temple.
-The 600 mm sewage collector was especially disturbing.
-To determine the place helped ... a small icon of the Blessed Virgin "Healer".
-Once the first rector of the church, father Vadim Tsarev, witnessed a real miracle: the picture of the mountain appeared directly in the air under the icon, the image appeared voluminous and clear, as under modern holography.

-In November 2001, the first pile of the foundation of the Temple was built in honor of the icon of the Blessed Virgin Mary "Healer".

-In 2002, the casting of a monolithic slab was completed and the construction of a three-meter zero cycle of the temple was started.

-May 19, 2006 the church was decorated with the first dome.

-On April 8, 2007, the first service in the vestibule of the church under construction took place on the Bright Resurrection of Christ.

-On March 21, 2010, on the Feast of the Exaltation of the Holy Cross and the Life-Creating Cross, was made the transition to the main part of the church.

-On September 14, 2010, the archbishop of Rostov Panteleimon was illuminated with bells, and on September 28 of the same year they were raised to the bell tower.

-On April 25, 2012, Archpriest Constantine Makarenko was appointed as the rector of the church.

 June 25, 2012 Archpriest Vadim Tsarev died after a serious illness.

-There are 3 clergymen in the temple staff at the present time.

 June 20, 2015 by the decree of the Head of the Don Metropolitanate, Metropolitan of Rostov and Novocherkassk Mercury, Archpriest Constantine Makarenko, rector of the church, was appointed as a dean of the North-Western District of Rostov-on-Don.